softplus/esp01-fast-button/README.md

        3. save cached connection information (BSSID, IPs, etc)
        4. connect & send MQTT packets
     3. If no valid settings:
-       1. Jump to OTA mode below
+       1. Jump to AP mode below

 2. Blink a bit and pull own power plug
 3. If someone's still pushing the button, refresh the wifi connection cache
 4. Wait 4 seconds
-5. If someone's still pushing the button, start OTA mode (blink at 0.5Hz)
+5. If someone's still pushing the button, start AP mode (blink at 0.5Hz)
-6. Remain in OTA mode 5 minutes, await connection
+6. Remain in AP mode 5 minutes, await connection
-7. If connection: remain in OTA mode for 5 minutes
+7. If connection: remain in AP mode for 5 minutes

 # To-do's